Is Divorce Harder than the Death of a Spouse?

 What You Should Ask Your Durham Divorce Lawyer

-You might also want to ask your Durham divorce lawyer if he or she can refer you to a local counselor or therapist with experience in situations like yours.
+You might also want to ask your divorce lawyer if he or she can refer you to a local counselor or therapist with experience in situations like yours.
 Talking to a third party can be incredibly therapeutic, helping you put your grief into perspective and allowing you the time you need to grieve over the loss of your marriage.

 • Fox 50